-In June 2024, Johnson & Johnson submitted a BLA to the U.S. FDA for the subcutaneous formulation of RYBREVANT® in combination with LAZCLUZETM for all currently approved or submitted indications of intravenous (IV)
+In June 2024, Johnson & Johnson Submitted a BLA to the U.S. FDA for the subcutaneous formulation of RYBREVANT® in combination with LAZCLUZETM for all currently approved or submitted indications of IV RYBREVANT® in certain patients with NSCLC.
+In August 2024, the U.S. FDA designated this application for Priority Review.